boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 # Point to An Existing IANA Registry {#to-iana}

-IANA is requested to update the following entries by adding the indicated pointer to an IANA registry under "Additional Information" of {{IANA-IPFIX}}:
+I ANA is requested to update the following entries by adding the indicated "Additional Information" of {{IANA-IPFIX}}:

 | IE                     | Additional Information |
 | icmpTypeCodeIPv4       | https://www.iana.org/assignments/icmp-parameters/icmp-parameters.xhtml     |